 It’s one of the most intangible pieces of direction we get as voice actors: energy.
 What does it mean?
 Where does it come from, and how do we know if we have correctly judged the buyer’s meaning?
-More importantly, how do we add energy into reads that demand it?
+More importantly, how do we add energy to reads that demand it?

 When I see the word ‘energy’ offered as a direction point, it tells me that the buyer is looking for someone who is engaged with the copy.
 One of the great challenges we face as voice actors are connecting with copy that is often boring or full of promotional hype.
 Even the most conversational and authentic commercials usually end up with some sort of pitch along the way.
 It’s what we do, and even the best actors among us can struggle to stay motivated when we are faced with price points and hyped-up adjectives.